 Generally, areas best avoided are those with limited public transport and no underground stations, as well as those far south (past the River Thames), or east past Whitechapel.

-If you are not sure, you are always welcome to contact us for a personalised recommendation.
+If you are not sure, you are always welcome to contact us for a personalized recommendation.